 Either way, the response of the DPP following the wax and custard apple ban has been similar, in that the effort has been made to push Taiwanese consumers to make up the shortfall.
 It remains to be seen whether it is as easy for farmers to make up the shortfall for wax and custard apples as with pineapples.
 The Tsai administration has also sought to advertise custard apples as a high-end product in Japan, something that was also done with pineapples.

 Indeed, the Chinese market is risky for Taiwanese farmers because of the possibility of sudden shifts in cross-strait relations.
 One notes that between 2012 and 2018, the volume of pineapples exported to China increased from 3,524 tons to 50,000 tons.
 The Chinese market became open to Taiwanese pineapple imports, after having originally primarily imported pineapples from the Philippines.
 But the Chinese government banned pineapple imports from the Philippines due to tensions over maritime claims in the South China Seas—fruit bans by China as retaliation for political actions are far from unheard of.
-China also announced an increase in the sampling rate for Taiwanese pineapples in 2015, after the Tsai administration took power.
+China also announced an increase in the sampling rate for Taiwanese pineapples in 2015, shortly before the Tsai administration took power.
 However, the Chinese ban on pineapples from the Philippines led to a market opportunity for Taiwanese pineapple growers, leading to excessive agricultural land to be used for pineapple farming.
 This form of speculation may be seeing market correction after China’s ban on pineapple imports.

 At the same time, the Taiwanese agricultural industry already sees substantial intervention from the government, and Taiwanese farmers may be willing to speculate on their crops because of the expectation that they will be bailed out by the government.
 This may be the case for the possibility of fruit bans from the Chinese market, in which the expectation of farmers will be that the Taiwanese government should step in, rather than this is seen as an inherent risk that they should shoulder the burden of.